+Over the years, many of my friends have asked about keeping poinsettias alive after the holidays.
+So here is what I’ve learned over the years.
 I have lost count of the questions I’ve been asked about how not to kill these beauties, so rather than take a chance on omitting someone, I’ll not mention the names of those who asked.
-What I will do is share what I have learned about caring for poinsettia.
+What I will do is share what I have learned about caring for poinsettias.

 How to Care For Your Poinsettia:

 Water: The soil should feel moist and cool when touched, but not soaking wet; too much water is as bad, if not worse than too little.
 If your potted poinsettia feels very lightweight when you pick it up, it probably needs water.
-Just feel of the soil to see if it is dry.
+Just feel of the soil to see if it’s dry.
 If it needs water, take it to a sink and water it well, allowing the excess to drain away.

 If you are diligent about checking for water collected in the foil wrapper, you could leave the foil on, but only if you know you will remember to check on it.
-Will you remember if the phone rings or the baby cries or the doorbell rings?
+Will you remember if the phone rings, or the baby cries, or the doorbell rings?
 Not me.
 So I remove the foil during the watering process, then replace it after I’m done.
 On the other hand, if I have a pretty cache pot to put the ugly plastic pot into, I trash the foil and use the pretty pot.

 Enjoy your holiday flowers, and your holidays.

-Merry Christmas! and Happy Hanukkah!
+Merry Christmas!
+Happy Hanukkah! and Happy New Year!